award

 • When the employee is facing an emergency with a relative who is in the military

-• When an employee goes on family medical leave, they could leave for 12 weeks a year.
+• When an employee goes on family medical leave, they can take 12 weeks a year.
 But employers are not required to pay their employees while they are on leave.
 If your employer has fired you for taking family leave, you may have a claim for retaliatory wrongful termination.

 What is retaliatory wrongful termination?

-California labor laws protect employees against retaliatory action for reporting wrongdoing of their employer or when an employee is exercising their legal rights.
-This occurs in circumstances when the employee engaged in some type of actions such as whistleblowing, and was retaliated against by being let go by their employer.
+California labor laws protect employees against retaliatory action for reporting their employer’s wrongdoing or for exercising their legal rights.
+This occurs when an employee engages in action, such as whistleblowing, and is retaliated against by being let go by their employer.
 Under California labor law, these are considered to be protected activities:

 • Reporting or filing a complaint about sexual harassment or other unlawful conduct